I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_ksaudio_packetsize_constraints.md

 #### FILE_512_BYTE_ALIGNMENT

+`Reserved`

+Unused.

+`NumProcessingModeConstraints`

+The number of additional constraints for specific processing modes.
+This value can be 0.

 `ProcessingModeConstraints`

 An array of 0 or more processing mode constraints.

-`Reserved`

-Unused.

 ## Remarks
 The driver sets this variable length data structure as the value of the DEVPKEY_KsAudio_PacketSize_Constraints property on the PnP interface of the KS filter that has the streaming pins with the constraints.